mnwhite/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 \end{align}

 %% MNW: Now this is getting confusing, because you already defined gothic-v as a function of a above, and now you're changing the definition.

+%% AS: The above may make sense(?unsure), but budget constraint and state transition needs to be written out explicitly somewhere.

 The consumer's objective in the consumption stage of the problem can be expressed in Bellman form as:
 \begin{align}